 geom_smooth(aes(Date, dTemp)) +

-subtitle = "Positve values means increasing the temperature and vice-versa") +
+subtitle = "Positive values indicate increasing the temperature",

 theme_bw()